circonus/docs/content/circonus/on-premises/installation/installation.md

 ##### `web-db` Attributes

 master
-: (optional) If you are setting up multiple hosts in the role, the value will be the name of the primary machine, as it appears in `_machlist`.
+: (optional, but required for multiple hosts) If you are setting up multiple hosts in the role, the value will be the name of the primary machine, as it appears in `_machlist`.
+When this attribute is present, all other hosts in the role will set themselves up as replicas of the primary.

 connect_host
 : (required) Host name that client components will use to connect to PostgreSQL.
-Typically this is the same short name as in `_machlist`, but it may also be set to an alternate name.
+Typically this is the same short name as in `_machlist`, but it may also be set to an alternate name, for example if you wish to use a generic hostname that will always point to the primary host.
 This value will be encoded into database connection strings in various places.

 read_connect_host
-: (optional) Non-master host name to which some read-only queries will be sent.
+: (optional) Non-primary host name to which some read-only queries will be sent.
   This may be used to relieve excess load from search queries.
 Not all reads are sent to this host.